top of page

 Whose Responsibility Is It to Submit an S&S GB Declaration?

 The legal requirement to submit an Entry Summary declaration will remain with the operator of the active means of transport (haulier), referred to by HMRC as the carrier.
-This means: For goods travelling by rail , the carrier is the rail freight operator For goods travelling by air , the carrier is the airline For goods travelling by maritime , the carrier is the shipping company For accompanied RoRo (Roll-on, Roll-off), the haulage company is responsible for submitting the
+This means: For goods travelling by rail, the carrier is the rail freight operator For goods travelling by air, the carrier is the airline For goods travelling by maritime, the carrier is the shipping company For accompanied RoRo (Roll-on, Roll-off), the haulage company is responsible for submitting the decl

 What is an ENS?

-An Entry Summary Declaration ( ENS ) is a type of Safety and Security Declaration ( SSD ) used by border authorities to assess the potential risks of goods crossing the border.
+An Entry Summary Declaration (ENS) is a type of Safety and Security Declaration (SSD) used by border authorities to assess the potential risks of goods crossing the border.
 In a way, the ENS is like a simplified version of an import declaration, as all the information included in an ENS can also be found in import declarations.
 So, you might wonder, what’s the point of duplicating data and creating additional work?
-The government's response is that while the main purpose
+The government's response is that while the main purpose of i

 What are the mandatory, conditional and optional S&S GB fields?